Camfed is unique in the emphasis we place on continued support to girls outside the classroom and once they finish school.

 These activists can then target rural communities far away from mainstream health services on hygiene and disease prevention.
 They play an important role in increasing HIV awareness and support in rural areas.
 Girls between the ages of 15 and 24 have the highest rate of HIV infection in sub-Saharan Africa, so training young women on HIV is a well-targeted intervention.
 Since they come from the communities themselves, CAMA members are often able to tackle ‘taboo’ subjects to bring about health improvements.

-To date, 3,301 young women in the CAMA network have received training to be community health activists in rural communities.
-In 2011 alone, they reached 119,456 pupils and community members.
+To date, 7,312 young women in the CAMA network have received training to be community health activists in rural communities.
+In 2014 alone, the number of students and community members reached by Health Activists and Learner Guides was 262,473.

 Read about one of our health activists here